Limit Order Books: Empirical Observations in LOBs

-Similar results were reported for all stocks studied, but asymmetries were found between the bid side and the ask side of the LOB (much like \textcite{Kempf:1999} found for price impact).
-The authors conjectured that the impact they observed was due partly to arriving orders triggering an instantaneous imbalance in supply and demand, and partly to other market participants interpreting order arrivals as containing information, thereby causing them to adjust their own future actions and leading to permanent market impact.
-The results suggested that the arrivals of market orders were interpreted by market participants as being a particularly strong information signal.
-Such an observation provides a possible explanation as to why so many market participants choose to place iceberg orders: placing an iceberg order is an effective way to hide the true size of limit orders from the market, and thus to minimize market impact.
+\citet{Hautsch:2011market} reported similar results for all stocks studied, but they reported asymmetries between the bid side and the ask side of $\mathcal{L}(t)$, much like \citet{Kempf:1999} reported for price impact. \citet{Hautsch:2011market} conjectured that the impact that they observed was due partly to arriving orders triggering an instantaneous imbalance in supply and demand and partly to other traders interpreting order arrivals as containing information, thereby causing them to adjust their own future actions and leading to permanent market impact.
+In their view, the results suggested that the arrivals of market orders were interpreted by traders as particularly strong information signals.
+This observation provides a possible explanation as to why so many traders choose to place iceberg orders: placing an iceberg order is an effective way to hide the true size of limit orders from the market and thus to minimize market impact.